Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/intro-to-css/_index.md

 Earlier on in this challenge, we mentioned that CSS can be used to give your HTML style.

 [Here](https://www.w3schools.com/css/) is a great tutorial on CSS.
 You won't need to know the whole thing right now.
-Just read up until the end of "How To"
+Just read up until the end of "How To".
+We have also created a basic video walkthrough for you [here](https://www.youtube.com/watch?v=qa1Dku46jrY)

 ## Project instructions